RikiZimbakov/RikiZimbakov.github.io/README.md

 - Here is the GitHub Flavoured Markdown intro: https://github.github.com/gfm/

 ## **Authors and Acknowledgments**
 I want to thank my group members Jordan Portz and Jacob Macks for helping me create this assignment.
 A thank you to Christina Penner for the assignment and resources.
-Also,

 ## **FAQs**
 Q: can I modify my Jekyll themed resume webpage any further?